f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

-Once the partitions are started and operational, you can log into each one and change the default password.
+Once the partitions are started and operational, you can log into each one directly via its management IP and change the default password.
 Each chassis partition will have a default username/password of admin/admin.
 When using the CLI or webUI you will be prompted on first login to change the password.

 .. image:: images/initial_setup_of_velos_system_controllers/image21a.png
   :align: center
   :scale: 70%

 Below is an example of the CLI prompting for a new password.
-You'll then be disconnected and will have to log in with the new password.
+You'll then be disconnected, and will have to log in with the new password.

 .. code-block:: bash